Filmmaker R&K

 Filmmaker R&K is a film production company based in Seoul, South Korea.
 Established in 2005, by Kang Hye-jung and Ryoo Seung-wan.
 Its notable works mostly directed by Ryoo Seung-wan such as Veteran (2015), The Battleship Island (2017), Escape from Mogadishu (2021) and Smugglers (2023).
 They also has other projects from other directors such as Exit (2019), Hostage: Missing Celebrity (2021).

 History

+Establishment

 Director Ryoo Seung-wan and Kang Hye-jeong coined the name Filmmaker R&K since they made their first short film together in 1996.
 The company was named after both of their surnames.
 Its Chinese characters have a meaning of being soft on the outside and strong on the inside, but it also represents Ryoo Seung-wan on the outside and Kang Hye-jung on the inside.

 Filmmaker R&K formally established on May 4, 2005.
 Director Ryoo Seung-wan and Kang Hye-jeong used the bonus that Ryoo received for film Arahan as capital for the company's establishment.
-Kang Hye-jung is the CEO.
+Kang has been the CEO since the company's establishment.
+Director Ryoo Seung-wan focused on directing films, Kang took charge of the overall production aspects.